tarantool/doc/doc/reference/tooling/tt_cli/connect.rst

 Authentication
 ~~~~~~~~~~~~~~

+When connecting to an instance by its URI, ``tt connect`` establishes a remote connection
-If authentication is required, use one of the following ways to pass the username and
+for which authentication is required.
+Use one of the following ways to pass the
-the password:
+username and the password:

 *   The ``-u`` (``--username``) and ``-p`` (``--password``) options: